MatthewCQSZ/transfer-drl/README.md

 Our Probabilistic Policy Reuse Algorithm, `SACPolicyReuse` and `TD3PolicyReuse`, extend our `OffPolicyAlgorithmPolicyReuse` class.
 In theory, any other SB3 off policy algorithm can extend our `OffPolicyAlgorithmPolicyReuse`, though it is not tested.

+You can also find our implementation of Soft Option-Critic [here](algorithm/soc/).

 ### Transfer Learning Metric Plotter

 To use the transfer learning metric plotter (transfer_metric_plotter.py), you will need to fill out the following terminal